Burnout & Recovery

 The gradual erosion of relationships, health, rest, and connection in service of professional output.
 Often happens so slowly it's invisible — one skipped dinner, one cancelled plan at a time — until the accumulated cost becomes undeniable.
 By then, the friction is systemic.

-Low Friction Living is not anti-productivity.
-It's anti-friction-as-a-feature.
+I am not about being anti-productivity.
+I rather prefer anti-friction-as-a-feature.
 The distinction matters.

 Toxic productivity generates friction: the anxiety, the shame, the perfectionism, the guilt, the physical cost of sustained over-effort.
 None of these make you more productive.
 They make productivity more expensive — both in the short term and over time as the system runs down.